gregstewart/blog/source/_posts/2015-06-07-are-you-using-docker.markdown

 ![Dev ops problem now](http://www.quickmeme.com/img/91/91937cf37ba5d6727302ec24851b9a1ff46ae5cdaf1578b7bc7dc2c31a7746b5.jpg)

 So far I have avoided using [Immutable Infrastructure](https://highops.com/insights/immutable-infrastructure-6-questions-6-experts/) to describe containerisation, but it is another key aspect here.
 A quick search for Immutable Infrastructure throws up tons of results, maybe just the sign of a fad, but I believe there is so much more to it.
-The focus is on dev ops in a lot of these posts and rightfully so; however I think the chaps over at [CodeShip some up the points best](https://blog.codeship.com/immutable-infrastructure/).
+The focus is on dev ops in a lot of these posts and rightfully so; however I think the chaps over at [CodeShip sum up the points best](https://blog.codeship.com/immutable-infrastructure/).

-* start every build and deployment from a clean slate
-* replace rather than update
-* use base images
-* state isolation
-* atomic deployments

 So being able to develop against what will be in production, then confidently, reliably and repeatedly build and deploy your application and environment is no longer a pipe dream.